hxlnt/nobadmemories.com/src/render/posts/deep-dive-publishing-an-npm-package.html.md

 ## What's next?

 Continuing to work on `video-indexer`, of course!

+**`npm publish` doesn't mean the package is done: it means the work has just begun!**

+I'm certain that there are more features, best practices, and learnings in my future.

 It's cool to have chosen a module associated with a relatively new API (it was just announced a few months ago).
 I get to be a bit of a leading-edge expert on the API, and I'm excited to watch what new directions it takes.

 ![npm Search](https://hxlntblob.blob.core.windows.net/nbm/commodore2.png)